 Ability to start in Access Point mode, for connection from the phone, ability to scan for available networks, and then assign it to the home network Access Point.

-Ability to restart into WiFi client mode, connected to the home network.
+Ability to restart into Wi-Fi client mode, connected to the home network.

 Ability to connect to a cloud server – securely.